NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/compiling.rst

   nvq++ simple.cpp --qpu nvidia
   ./a.out

-The :code:`nvidia` target architectre will configure the executable to run on GPU-enabled simulation resources accelerated by cuQuantum.
+The :code:`nvidia` target architecture will configure the executable to run on GPU-enabled simulation resources accelerated by cuQuantum.

 When targeting physical architectures, this simple compiler invocation orchestrates a complex workflow that incorporates a number of tools (available in your :code:`$CUDA_QUANTUM_PATH/bin` directory).

-1. Map CUDA Quantum C++ kernels to Quake MLIR code via Clang ASTConsumers
+1. Map CUDA Quantum C++ kernels to Quake MLIR code via Clang :code:`ASTConsumers`
 2. Register all Quake kernel code with the runtime for quantum IR introspection
 3. Rewrite the original CUDA Quantum C++ kernel entry-point function to invoke an internal runtime kernel launch function which targets the specified :code:`quantum_platform`